 THE ESCALADE represents the highest of all the Metaslendro instrument, It Is also the longest reaching almost 3 meters.
 The layout allows for sweeps through the full scale.

 Depending on the location of the shadow performance, the audience is often met with this instrument known as THE GATE which serves to clear those entering of any unwanted residues of their ventures to the performance.
-The instrument centers around 12 sets of wooden bars spread between 3 octaves which are played by scraping hard mallets in a downward motion.
-The effect one gets when having a large wooden ensemble playing in unison.
-Percussion instruments are sometimes used as seen here to further banish energies thst might interfere with the performance.
+The instrument in its present form is 6 bars covering three octave 3 note chords which are played by scraping hard mallets in a downward or upperward motion.
+Each chord is easily removable if a perfomer would like to carry it to move around a space.
+This replaces the former unison/octave distribution of the original which seemed too penetrating when used with the other instruments.
+The visal appearance remains the same as that pictured here.

 THE TWO WINDS